SCIInstitute/ShapeWorks/Documentation/shapeworks.md

   --maxrmserror = The maximum RMS error determines how fast the solver converges.
 (Range [0.0, 1.0]) [default 0.01].
   --numiterations = Number of iterations [default 50].
   --numlayers = Number of layers around a 3d pixel to use for this computation [default image dims].

+## PadVolumeWithConstant

+This tool pads a contant value in the x-, y-, and z- directions of a given volume.

+Command Line Name: pad

+It uses the following input arguments:

+  --padding = Number of voxels to be padded in each direction.
+  --value = Value to be used to fill padded voxels.

+## ResampleVolumesToBeIsotropic

+This tool resamples given mri/binary volumes to have isotropic voxel spacing.

+Command Line Name: isoresample

+It uses the following input arguments:

+  --isospacing = The isotropic spacing in all dimensions.
+  --sizez = Image size in x-direction [ize is autmatically estimated from input image].
+  --sizey = Image size in y-direction [size is autmatically estimated from input image].
+  --sizez = Image size in z-direction [size is autmatically estimated from input image].

+## Binarize

+This tool binarizes an image at some given threshold.

+Command Line Name: binarize

+It uses the following input arguments:

+  --threshold = Resulting image has two values for pixels: > threshold set to inside value, <= threshold set to outside value [default epsilon].
+  --inside = Value of pixels > threshold [default 1.0].
+  --outside = Value of pixels <= threshold [default 0.0].

+## Recenter

+This tool recenters an image by changing its origin in image header to the physical coordinates of the center of the image.

+Command Line Name: recenter-image

+## ReflectVolumes

+A command line tool that reflect 3d volume images with respect to image center and specific axis.

+It uses the following input arguments:
+-inFilename - Image file name which needs to be reflected.
+- outFilename - Output file name for the reflected image
+- paddingSize - Axis along which it needs to be reflected
+- centerFilename - The filename where the image center information will be stored.

 ## ClipVolume